-Omega-3 fatty acids and omega-6 fatty acids are present in canola oil, and while those are often considered “good” and “bad” cholesterol, respectively.
-The body needs both, even though one is considered “unhealthy”.
+Omega-3 fatty acids and omega-6 fatty acids are present in canola oil and those are often considered good and bad cholesterol, respectively.
+The body needs both, even though one is considered unhealthy.
 The ratio is 2:1, which is one of the healthiest ratios of any vegetable oil, even healthier than olive oil.
 Sterols are also found in rich supply in canola oil.
 The phytosterols that are found in canola oil can actually reduce the creation and absorption of cholesterol that you may get from other foods.
 Therefore, not only does canola oil contain no cholesterol, it can actually reduce your cholesterol levels by 10-15%.

 Protects Cell Membranes

 Vitamin E is also a lipid-soluble antioxidant, meaning that it can help protect the integrity of cell membranes throughout the body.
 Mucous membranes are important for protecting our body from foreign substances and form an important part of our immune system.

 The low amount of cholesterol and the high amount of important antioxidants can help the body’s metabolism move at a normal rate.
 Your body doesn’t become sluggish and your energy isn’t sapped by the slow circulation or an overstressed cardiovascular system.